PATRIC3/p3_docs/docroot/user_guide/genome_feature_data_and_tools/feature_table.md

 -   By default, tables show 200 rows of data.
-For rows beyond 200, the numbers on the right side below the table, allowing advancement throught pages in increments of 200 rows.
+For rows beyond 200, the numbers on the right side below the table, allowing advancement throughout pages in increments of 200 rows.
 -   When a row is selected, the information panel (accessible via the Show/Hide icon at the top of the green Action Bar, provides detailed information for that row including links to other PATRIC genome